ading2210/shimboot/README.md

 echo "MESA_LOADER_DRIVER_OVERRIDE=i965" | sudo tee -a /etc/environment
 ```
 You may need to change `i965` to `i915` (or `r100`/`r200` for AMD hardware), depending on what GPU you have.

+For ARM Chromebooks, you may have to tweak the [Xorg configuration](https://xkcd.com/963/) instead.

 #### Can the rootfs be compressed to save space?
 Compressing the Debian rootfs with a squashfs is supported, and you can do this by running the regular Debian rootfs through `./build_squashfs.sh`.
 For example: